All case studiesTravel & ExpenseFirst 30 days

 We diagnose while we ship

-While building the technical baseline, we were also merging tickets to production.
+While building the technical baseline, we were also merging changes to production.
 That means stakeholders see value in weeks, not months.

 Modernization starts before the big migration